-Early Monday morning, Friends School of Minnesota 7th and 8th graders, FSM staff and parent volunteers made the trip north to Wolf Ridge ELC.
+Early Monday morning, Friends School of Minnesota 7th and 8th graders, FSMN staff and parent volunteers made the trip north to Wolf Ridge ELC.
 We stopped at Tettegouche State Park for an extended lunch break.

 The fall colors were beautiful and it was a warm sunny day.
 Everyone hiked the half mile into the falls.
 After a long bus ride, it was great to stretch our legs, skip rocks, and explore the stream.

 We arrived at Wolf Ridge before dinner (which is early here at 5:00 every day!)
 The kids settled into dorm rooms and checked the place out.
 We finished the evening with night games and a story by Shane.